This is where you can find out what the group has been doing.

 Barton Black Shed Display

 We have completed a display at The Black Shed about its history, together with that of Barton Staithe and the ‘Hole in the Wall’.
-See details of a coffee morning to be held there with an opportunity to view the display on the Events page.

 The Norfolk Punt Club: 90 years of sailing, fun and social change on Barton Broad

 Neville Khambatta, a member of the Punt Club for over 30 years, illustrated his talk on Wednesday 18th January 2017, with photos of sailing on Barton Broad in days gone by and the changes in Norfolk Punts over the years.
 As they celebrated their 90th year in 2016 it showed the sailing, as well as tea and cake on the club’s pontoon, was enjoyed as much in its early days as it is today!

 The History of How Hill and The Broads

 A fascinating illustrated talk was given by Simon Partridge, Director of How Hill Trust on Monday 28th November.
 How Hill has recently been made a National Nature Reserve and is one of the treasures of The Norfolk Broads.
 How Hill House overlooks beautiful gardens, wetlands, historic windmills, woodlands and the river Ant.
 Schoolchildren stay in the house virtually every academic week of the year and make full use of the unique position of the house in the heart of the Norfolk Broads national park.

 The AGM took place on 24th October.
 The Chairman’s Report is available to read, together with a further document presented at the meeting on “Looking forward” for the group.
 A “Friends of NIBCHG” has been formed and details will be available here.
 A programme of events for 2017 will also be available soon.